appwrite/playground-for-web/README.md

 ### Installation

 1. Fork this repository and clone it.
-2. Run `npm install` command
+2. Run `npm install` command.
-3. Start a web server using `npm start` command
+3. Start a web server using `npm start` command.
 4. Access `http://localhost:8080` and start playing!

 ## Contributing